HIT-IBMTC/cf-mongo-release/README.md

-# BOSH Release for sm-mongo
+# BOSH Release for MongoDB

-MongoDB bosh release.
-See also: [cf-mongo-broker](https://github.com/Anatas/cf-mongo-broker).
+## Work In Progress
+### Meaning don't use it.
+Also it is my first experience with BOSH.

 ## Usage